header

 photographer

-Effects of X-Rays on Film
+Effects of X-Rays on Digital Media

-According to the US Federal Aviation Administration (FAA) and film manufactures, the new equipment designed to detect bombs in checked luggage at airports puts out much more energy than the scanners used to in the past.
+As for real old fashioned file, according to the US Federal Aviation Administration (FAA) and film manufactures, the new equipment designed to detect bombs in checked luggage at airports puts out much more energy than the scanners used to in the past.
 Consequently, photographers are increasingly finding that their checked film has been fogged.

 It has been suggested you continue to do what some photographers have always done in spite of the fact that the airport personnel insist that film slower that ASA 1000 is rarely affected by the x-ray machines.
 Take your film out of the packaging and put in clear canisters and put into a clear ziploc bag and carry in your carry-on.